Mesothelioma.com - Helping Mesothelioma Patients Since 1996 call

 Pleural mesothelioma may cause the following symptoms not typically linked to asbestosis:

-People who worked in asbestos jobs or had other exposures should share this history with their doctors.
+If you worked asbestos jobs or had other exposures, it's a good idea to share this history with your doctor.
 Together, you can monitor for signs of asbestosis, malignant mesothelioma and other asbestos cancers and lung diseases.
 Watching for symptoms of these conditions may help catch them early.
 And in the case of cancer, earlier detection often comes with a better prognosis.

 Share this page: Facebook Twitter mail